cep104/movielist/README.md

 # Movielist

 This gem is to show you the most recent top box office movies of the week.
 Once you get the list of movies it gives you an option to choose a movie you would like more information on.
-Once you pick a selection it gives you a description of the selected movie and gives you the movies Rotten Tomato and IMDB scores.
+Once you pick a selection it gives you a description of the selected movie and gives you the movies Rotten Tomato and Audience scores.

 ## Installation